catseye/Chrysoberyl/README.markdown

 Run requirements and build requirements can be optional.

+Each node can have a "domain", which influences how breadcrumbs are arranged.
+For example, domain of lingography is Chris Pressey.
+Domain of everything which does not specify a domain is Cat's Eye Technologies.

 ### templates ###

 **Compute if an implementation requires building, based on what language